Do you have just a question regarding the MPH Program? Come join us for an open forum to learn more about the program.

 It is highly recommended that the student has access to a desktop or laptop consistent with the following:

-Goal 1: Instruction-To provide quality education in public health
+Goal 1: Education - To provide quality and broad-based education in public health.